-

 - A. S. Mogilevskii

 Crystal placers are relatively widespread on the eastern slope of the Southern Urals.
-However, even that very little literature, which is devoted to the problem of their genesis, refers only to placers formed by the destruction of crystal quartz veins.
-Moreover, some researchers categorically assert that only crystal quartz veins served as a source of demolition of clastic quartz material.
-But in the Southern Urals there are placers formed due to the destruction of crystal-quartz pegmatites.
+However, even that very little literature which is devoted to the problem of their genesis refers only to placers formed by the destruction of crystal quartz veins.
+Moreover, some researchers categorically assert that only crystal quartz veins served as a source of supply of clastic quartz material.
+But in the Southern Urals there are placers formed due to the destruction of crystal-bearing pegmatites.

 -